rorycawley/fintan/README.md

 ## Acknowledgements

-This project is inspired by this article [Pragyan Tripathi](https://bytes.vadeai.com/escaping-framework-prison-why-we-ditched-agentic-frameworks-for-simple-apis/) and [Sean Blanchfield](https://github.com/jentic/standard-agent).
+This project is inspired by this article by [Pragyan Tripathi](https://bytes.vadeai.com/escaping-framework-prison-why-we-ditched-agentic-frameworks-for-simple-apis/) and the standard agent talk by [Sean Blanchfield](https://github.com/jentic/standard-agent).

 ## License